natocool2/Easynet-Pro-KB/project-plan.md

 6. Completion of all Business Intelligence documents (6 of 6)
 7. Completion of all Projects and Investment documents (6 of 6)
 8. Completion of all Legal Support documents (5 of 5)
+9. Completion of all Marketing and Communication documents (6 of 6)
+10. Strong progress on Technological Development with initial 4 documents completed

 The quality of the documents has been maintained at a high level, with detailed research, practical guidance, and clear integration with the overall Easynet Pro Ecosystem.
 The established document template has proven effective in organizing complex information in an accessible format for both human readers and AI systems.

+With 27 of 69 documents completed (39.1% of the total), the project is progressing well and remains on track to complete all sections within the 16-week timeline originally established.

 ## Methodology Refinement

-Based on the experience with the first three sections, the following methodology refinements will be applied to upcoming sections:
+Based on the experience with the first four sections, the following methodology refinements will be applied to upcoming sections:

 1. **Enhanced Case Study Selection**: Focus on diverse examples that demonstrate implementation across different organization sizes, sectors, and geographies to broaden applicability.